windycitybirdlab/chicagobirdmigration.net/README.md

 ### Powered By Nighthawk

 This site showcases the latest bird migration data from our live network of acoustic monitoring devices across Chicagoland.
 The data is automatically processed with [Nighthawk](https://www.migrationbiology.org/software), a machine learning model for acoustic monitoring of nocturnal bird migration, and may not yet have been verified by an expert.
-Nighthawk received a noticeable improvement to the model in August 2025, adding new species and reducing false-positives.
+Nighthawk was significantly updated in August 2025, adding new species and reducing false positives.

 ### Organizing Labs